 “Wine lovers wear their hearts on their tees,” says Rousseau.
 “A kick-ass t-shirt with a wine motto proudly displayed is the perfect gift for your favorite oenophile—t-shirts speak while we sip!”

 While there are a plethora of humorous wine-themed tees available, this handmade "May Contain Wine" shirt is a favorite, which comes in eight different colors and unisex sizes.

 Best Budget: Sipski Wine Glass Holder

-Baths with wine can be a complicated affair: the few surfaces available tend to be slippery, and dealing with a spilled or broken glass is the last thing one needs when trying to relax.
-Sipski has a budget-friendly solution in the form of a wine glass holder, designed to attach to a bathroom wall (or any flat, dry, and shiny surface).
-They're also available in a variety of colors and can accommodate a wide range of glass styles, including stemless.
+Baths with wine can be a complicated affair: the few surfaces available tend to be slippery, and nobody needs the stress of a spilled or broken glass when trying to relax.
+Sipski has a budget-friendly solution in the form of a wine glass holder designed to attach to a bathroom wall (or any flat, dry, and shiny surface, for that matter); these are available in a variety of colors and can accommodate a wide range of glass styles, including stemless.

 Best Beauty: ARCONA Wine Oil

 Skincare buffs will love this ARCONA facial oil made from the skin of red grapes.
 Packed with antioxidants, polyphenols, linoleic and oleic acids, and more, this special oil can be used in the morning or at night and seeks to minimize the appearance of fine lines and other signs of aging.
 This is an ideal gift for those with dry or mature skin (suitable for both women and men), and the brightening formula smells of clove and cinnamon, bringing relaxation with each application.

 Best Sweet Treat: Charbonnel et Walker Pink Marc de Champagne Truffles